Security

 If you suspect you are being followed:

-• approach a Security or Traffic Officer and request assistance
+• Approach a Security or Traffic Officer and request assistance (remember as much as possible)

-• report any incidents to the Security Office immediately
+• Report any incidents to the Security immediately on 6488 2222

 Back to top